-A Class B CDL authorizes the operation of any single vehicle with a GVWR of 26,001 or more pounds, or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR.
-(Holders of a Group B license may, with any appropriate endorsements, operate all vehicles within Group C.)
+Any single vehicle with a GVWR of 26,001 or more pounds or any such vehicle towing a vehicle not in excess of 10,000 pounds GVWR.
+(Holders of a Class B license may also, with any appropriate endorsements, operate all vehicles within Class C.)